0xPolygonMiden/miden-base/docs/architecture/assets.md

 # Asset

-> Fungible, Non-fungible, Native, and Non-native assets in the Miden protocol.
+> Fungible and Non-fungible assets in the Miden protocol.

 ## What is the purpose of an asset?